brennanfee/tmux-paste/readme.md

 ### Key bindings

-By default, this overrides the default <kbd>prefix</kbd>-<kbd>]</kbd> and maps the `MouseUp2Pane` mouse action to perform the paste.
+By default, this overrides the default <kbd>prefix</kbd>-<kbd>]</kbd> and maps the `MouseUp2Pane` mouse action (middle button or mouse-wheel click) to perform the paste.
 In essence, what happens is that BEFORE the standard `tmux paste-buffer` command is executed, we first execute the OS specific clipboard command to read the system clipboard into the paste buffer.

 If you wish to override the key or mouse action you can set `@paste_key` or `@paste_mouse_key` respectively.
 To prevent a mapping entirely just set the value to a blank string.

+NOTE: If you are not using `tmux-yank` along with `tmux-paste` you may experience some surprising behavior as your tmux buffer (which is usually just internal to tmux) will get overridden with the system clipboard data.
+However, if you are already using `tmux-yank` than the system clipboard will already have whatever you last copied to the tmux buffer and we will simply be copying it back here.

 ### Default and Preferred Clipboard Programs